Viral Video Shows Harvard Professor Elizabeth Warren Clashing With Joe Biden Over His Corporate Ties In 2005

 “I got in that fight because they just didn’t have anyone, and Joe Biden was on the side of the credit card companies,” she said.

 So far, Elizabeth Warren does not appear to be too much of a threat to Joe Biden.
-Early polls show that the former vice president has a wide early lead in the racy for the Democratic Party’s nomination.
+Early polls show that the former vice president has a wide early lead in the race for the Democratic Party’s nomination.
 A poll this week from Harvard/Harris showed that Biden surged into the lead among voters, surpassing Bernie Sanders to top the field.

 In 2005, @JoeBiden championed a bill that slashed bankruptcy protections, made it harder for the poor to declare bankruptcy, and made it impossible to discharge private student loans in bankruptcy.